marioyasuo/AutoMapper/Configuration.md

 });
 ```

-The `MappingConfiguration` instance can be stored statically, in a static field or in a dependency injection container.
+The `MapperConfiguration` instance can be stored statically, in a static field or in a dependency injection container.
 Once created it cannot change/be modified.

 ## Profile Instances
 can be used to organize AutoMapper Configuration